 - Obedience training

 All of these factors are crucial for your Golden Retriever in almost all cases.
-However, they’re even more important if you plan to bring them into an apartment.
+However, they’re even more important if you plan to bring them into a small apartment.
 Let’s examine each one and what you’ll need to do.

 Make no mistake – Golden Retrievers are active dogs with high energy levels.
 Ideally, you would want to keep them in a large backyard where they can run freely and exercise on their own.
 But obviously, this won’t be the case living in an apartment.

 So what do we do?
-Being in an apartment, you’ll need to be responsible for their daily exercise.
+Being in an apartment, you’re responsible for their daily exercise.
 In fact, the typical dog will need at least 2 hours of exercise per day.
 If that sounds daunting or you simply don’t have the time, I would suggest moving or simply not owning one.